ISC-Project-Phoenix/design/software/CAN-Mapping.md

 ## Sensor Data
 - **Encoder Count** - Encoder ticks since last CAN message, as well as current velocity.
   - encoding: First 2 bytes are the encoder ticks as a u16, bytes 3-7 are the current velocity in m/s as an IEEE float 32.
-- **Range Data** - Generic range data from the front sensor.
-Should be generic across sonics, radar, ToF ect.
-  - encoding: IEEE float 32, in meters.